Ryushe/hyprswap/README.md

 Hyprswap allows users to move monitors around more freely, breaking the limits of whats possible with the wayland compositor.

 # installation

+## installation script
 1. run `./setup.sh`
 2. copy outputted config from `setup.sh` into hyprland.conf (replacing old monitor and workspace conf)
   - NOTE: adjust resolutions, positions, and hrtz to desired settings after pasting into hyprland.conf
-3.

-# config
-## installation script
-If you used then installation script you should have a really amazing start for your hyprland.conf file
+3. adjust to the preset configs to your liking

 Now, copy the outputted result into you hyprland.conf file replacing:
 - monitor config